 An interesting tip I learned from a psychology professor was to use a specific desk lamp only for studying.
 In the same way you can condition yourself to think that it’s time to study when you sit in a desk in your house, you can condition your brain to think that it’s time to study when you turn on that desk lamp.
 After a while, you’ll get used to the idea that you need to focus whenever that desk lamp is on.

 If you decide you want to spend 5 hours studying non-stop, eventually, you will get tired and lose focus.
 Your reading will not be effective and your grades/learning won’t improve.
 So what’s the secret?
 Read for as long as your attention spam allows.
 For some people, that may be 15 minutes, 20 minutes or 30 minutes.
+It is ok to start with short periods of time.

 Take Notes in Class – Review Your Notes After Class